TNTXF/pylearn/README.md

-some notes and demo of python learning
+#Some Notes and Demos of Learning python